muzaffarhamzah/Getting-and-cleaning-data/README.md

 ## Getting-and-Cleaning-Data
+You only have to perform R script "run.analysis.R".
+General setup such as creating directory, downloading, unzipping data files have been included in the script.

 ### About source data
 The source data to be analysed was used for Human Activity Recognition Using Smartphones Data Set.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Here are the data for the project (URL): https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ### About R script